Current Issue: Didache Vol 16 Number 3

 Dean G. Blevins, Sr. Editor

-As always I want to thank the team that makes this edition possible.
-In particular I would thank close friends who, as seasoned scholars, provide blind reviews of a number of the publications.
-Others, like Doctors David McEwan and David Wesley in this edition, encourage their students to publish.
-Please note the journal publishes articles along the themes of theology, culture, and education within a Wesleyan heritage.
+As always, please note the journal publishes articles along the themes of theology, culture, and education within a Wesleyan heritage.
 Guidelines for submissions are available at the website.
 Professors may also submit outstanding student papers (with student permission) as long as they will agree to serve as the reviewer.

 Table of Contents

 pdf Didache: Faithful Teaching 16:3 Introduction (806 KB) by Dean G. Blevins

 pdf Baptism & Beatitude: Taking Time and Partaking of the Eternal (346 KB) by Jonathan Platter

 pdf Lest We Forget Thine Agony: Racial Reconciliation, Memory, and the Wounds of Christ (128 KB) by Timothy L P Hahn; Recipient The Tom Nees Students Lectures On Social Justice

 pdf Racial Reconciliation: A Communal Process (277 KB) , by Jason Phelps

 audio This Nazarene Life Podcast: An Interview with Dierdre Brower-Latz (611 KB) produced by Brit Bolerjack